tacecapSx/tacecapSx/README.md

 Danish student studying software technology at DTU.

-I usually use GitHub for source control in private projects and small-scale collaborations, but feel free to check out any projects that are public!
+I use GitHub for source control in private projects and small-scale collaborations, but feel free to check out any projects that are public!

+(Also check out my [itch page](https://tacecaps.itch.io/) if indie games sound interesting!)

 /tace